wx-11/vproxy/README.md

 ```

-- Whitelist extension

-When using passwordless authorization, if an IP whitelist exists, only authorized IPs can pass the request.

 - TTL Extension

 Append `-ttl-` to the username, where TTL is a fixed value (e.g., `username-ttl-2`).
 The TTL value is the number of requests that can be made with the same IP.
 When the TTL value is reached, the IP will be changed.
 For HTTP users who are using passwordless authorization and need a fixed IP address, you can add the `ttl` header to the request (e.g., `ttl: 2`).
 By keeping the TTL value unchanged, you can use a fixed IP.
 Keep in mind Chrome and Firefox can't set `--proxy-header` like curl.